How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Aligning your security practices with a recognized framework signals maturity to underwriters.
 For most digital agencies, the practical options are:

-• CIS Controls: Prioritized, actionable security controls.
+- Center for Internet Security (CIS) Controls: Prioritized, actionable security controls.
 The first six "basic" controls address the majority of common attacks.

 Our agency adopted NIST CSF as our baseline framework, and multiple insurers noted it positively during the quoting process.